-During the period from September 2023 - August 2024, we have taken significant steps to promote the ethical treatment of workers in our supply chain:
+During the period from September 2024 - August 2025, we have continued to take significant steps to promote the ethical treatment of workers in our supply chain:

-Modern Slavery and Human Trafficking Policy: This policy continues to be enforced to set out our commitment to preventing modern slavery.
-It provides guidelines on identifying, reporting, and addressing instances of modern slavery in our operations.
+Modern Slavery and Human Trafficking Policy

+This policy remains in force and sets out our unwavering commitment to preventing modern slavery in all its forms.
+It establishes clear guidelines for identifying, reporting, and addressing potential risks within our operations.